aws/aws-advanced-jdbc-wrapper/docs/development-guide/DevelopmentGuide.md

 [Connection Test Sample Code](./../../examples/AWSDriverExample/src/main/java/software/amazon/PgConnectionSample.java)

 ## Architecture
-For more information on how the AWS Advanced JDBC Driver functions and how it is structured, please visit [Architecture](./Architecture.md).
+For more information on how the AWS Advanced JDBC Wrapper functions and how it is structured, please visit [Architecture](./Architecture.md).